 - Takes unreasonable advantage of a consumer’s lack of understanding, a consumer’s inability to protect him/herself, or a consumer’s reliance on a covered person or service provider

 Now, nearly a decade later, the CFBP has acknowledged the continuing uncertainty in the scope and meaning of abusive by issuing a policy statement to provide more clarity on how it intends to apply this standard.
 Specifically, the bureau’s policy states that it intends to apply the following principles during supervision and enforcement work:

 - Focus on citing or challenging conduct as abusive in supervision and enforcement matters only when the harm to consumers outweighs the benefit

 - Generally, avoid dual pleading of abusiveness and unfairness or deception violations arising from all or nearly all the same facts, and alleging stand-alone abusiveness violations that demonstrate clearly the nexus between cited facts and the bureau’s legal analysis

 - Seek monetary relief for abusiveness only when there has been a lack of a good-faith effort to comply with the law, except that the bureau will continue to seek restitution for injured consumers regardless of whether a company acted in good faith or bad faith

 While the CFPB hopes that the policy statement will bring much-needed clarity, in the press release announcing the policy statement, it raised the possibility of a future rulemaking to define the abusive standard further.

 Financial institutions can review the CFPB’s Supervisory Highlights for examples of certain fact patterns in enforcement cases that support the determination of an abusive act, and continue to monitor developments in this space.
-Financial institutions should also ensure that their responsible and fair banking programs continue to assess products, services, processes and practices for potential issues, and initiate appropriate risk mitigation, as necessary.
+Financial institutions should also ensure that their responsible and fair banking programmes continue to assess products, services, processes and practises for potential issues, and initiate appropriate risk mitigation, as necessary.